aaronbloomfield/pdr/labs/lab04/index.md

 Note that, unlike a function, you can supply a type to the `sizeof()` operator (i.e., `sizeof(int)`) -- you can't do this with a function.

-Download the Word document called [inlab4.doc](inlab4.doc) -- this contains (among other things) the table below, in which you will enter in your answers.
+Download the document called [inlab4.doc](inlab4.doc) -- this contains (among other things) the table below, in which you will enter in your answers.
 Remember to include the standard identifying header at the top of the file (name, date, etc.).
 This file will be submitted electronically in PDF format.

 Note: `char`, `short`, `int`, and `long` are all integral (i.e. integer) types.
 Integral types may be either signed or unsigned.
 Signed types have a different range of values than their unsigned counterpart.
+A 32-bit `int` can have 2<sup>32</sup> = 4,294,967,296 values.
+An `unsigned int` can range from 0 to 4,294,967,295, and a regular (i.e. signed) `int` can range from -2,147,483,648 to 2,147,483,647.
+Unless specified as `unsigned` (as
-Unless specified as `unsigned`, integral types in C++ are signed.
+in: `unsigned long`), then all integral types in C++ are signed.

 To fill in this table, you can use the `outputBinary()` function that you write for the pre-lab for some of the types (specifically those of